SAP-archive/teched2021-ANA260/exercises/Section 9 - Geo Visualizations Deep Dive/README.md

 ![9-78](https://user-images.githubusercontent.com/92877810/139954391-8630d971-9e77-4ac1-9afc-0f2c20993c16.png)

 🚩Let us choose an Identifier for our geo enriched Location dimension.
-This will be thelabel used for each node in a geo map layer.
+This will be the label used for each node in a geo map layer.
 Let us use the Shipping Port names as the description.

 95. Click **Location Description**